Meghan L. Morris

 Assistant Professor of Law, College of Law | Affiliate Faculty, Department of Anthropology

 Professor Morris teaches property, international law, and environmental law.
 Her scholarship examines the relationship between property and conflict at different scales, from the ways people use property rules in war, peacemaking, and paramilitary activity to how legal doctrines such as possession, restitution, and good faith figure centrally in private land disputes.
 She draws on extensive ethnographic fieldwork, property law, and property theory to rethink property and its role in social life.

-Her book manuscript, Property in the Shadow of Post-Conflict Colombia, is an ethnography of property in the space of ambiguity between peace and war.
+Her book manuscript, Making Peace with Property: Specters of Post-Conflict Colombia, is an ethnography of property in the space of ambiguity between peace and war.
 The manuscript examines two state projects: a national land restitution program designed to return and title rural land to displaced people who lost it in Colombia’s civil war, and a municipal infrastructure project in Medellín that aspired to “turn the page on violence” through green, equitable urban planning.
 It analyzes the ways that property became both a critical element of and an obstacle to peace through these programs, against the backdrop of the peace talks between the Colombian government and the Revolutionary Armed Forces of Colombia (FARC) guerrillas.
-While debates around transitional justice often privilege the penal, the book argues that property’s intimate relationship to other concepts – such as race, territory, violence, speculation, and risk – renders it a generative legal form in the pursuit of peace, as people perceived the potential within it to enact broad social, environmental, and political transformation.
+While debates around transitional justice often privilege the penal, it was property that became a critical and generative legal form in the pursuit of peace, as people perceived the potential within it to enact broad social, environmental, and political transformation.